HackYourFuture-CPH/FP-class11/README.md

 ## 🧐 About <a name = "about"></a>

+This repository is a boilerplate and instructions to how to setup the Final Project

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [React](https://reactjs.org/) - Web Framework